 Your small business needs to accept credit cards.
-After all, 75.7 percent of customers have at least one credit card and over 6/10 of Americans believe that we will soon be a completely cashless society.
+After all, most customers have at least one credit card and many Americans believe that we will soon be a completely cashless society.

 Despite the necessity of accepting credit cards at your small business, it can be challenging to determine which credit card processing methods to adopt.
 There are multiple factors to consider in your decision-making process including:

 - the number of customers you serve on a daily basis

 - the cost of adopting each payment method